How to transcribe audio to text in Microsoft

 Method 1.
 Transcribe audio to text in Word

-The dictate feature in Word can speed up your document creation.
-Capture your brainstorms and escape lengthy typing sessions with this audio to text converter.
+The dictate feature in Word can speed up document creation.
+Capture brainstorms and escape lengthy typing sessions with this audio-to-text converter.
 The feature is especially useful for individuals with mobility restrictions who find typing difficult.
-The transcription is simple to use yet very powerful as it can also identify different speakers and create a transcript with labels and timestamps, saving you future editing time.
+The transcription process is simple to use yet very powerful as it can also identify different speakers and create a transcript with labels and timestamps, saving future editing time.

 How to use Dictate in Word to transcribe audio

-1. Open a new Word document in the Word app, or Word online.
+1. Open a new Word document in the Word app, or use Word online to get started.

-2. Select the dictate icon in the home ribbon in Word.
+2. Select the dictate icon on the home ribbon in Word.

-3. Enable microphone permissions for your device and restart Word.
+3. Enable microphone permissions on the device, then restart Word.

-4. Click the dictate icon to start your recording.
-The icon will turn blue, and a recording timestamp will show you the length of the recording.
+4. Click the dictate icon to start recording.
+The icon will turn blue, and a timestamp will show the length of the recording.

-5. Start speaking clearly and watch the audio get transcribed in your document in real-time.
+5. Start speaking clearly and watch the audio get transcribed in the document in real-time.

 6. Click the dictate icon again to stop recording.

-7. Review your notes, adjust your document formatting and save your audio transcription.
+7. Review the notes, adjust the document formatting and save the audio transcription.

 User recording audio in Microsoft Word to create a transcript

-• Capture brainstorming session notes in real-time so they can be rearranged into reports and solutions faster.
+• Capture brainstorming session notes in real time so they can be rearranged into reports and solutions more quickly.

-• Transcribe lecture halls so the key points from the study material can be converted into easy learning notes.
+• Transcribe lecture halls so the key points from the study material can be summarized into easy-to-learn notes.

 Feature notes